 Fort Dodge Municipal Housing Agency

-Fort Dodge Municipal Housing Agency is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of July 8th, 2020, Fort Dodge Municipal Housing Agency has 1 waiting lists that are open now or opening soon.
+Fort Dodge Municipal Housing Agency is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of March 1st, 2021, Fort Dodge Municipal Housing Agency has 1 waiting lists that are open now or opening soon.

 Fort Dodge Municipal Housing Agency serves Fort Dodge.